640 South State StreetDover, Delaware 19901

 Diminish bacteria in the mouth

-Contain an added active ingredient that helps protect against some oral diseases
+Contain an added active ingredient that helps protect against some oral diseases such as gum disease or tooth decay

 Regulated by the FDA and are voluntarily approved by the American Dental Association (ADA)